openbikesensor/OpenBikeSensorFirmware/docs/software/firmware/csv_format.md

 : NoPrivacy|NoPosition|OverridePrivacy|AbsolutePrivacy|

 MaximumValidFlightTimeMicroseconds
-: 18560 - TODO: Refine! all echo times above this value must be discarded and treated as no object in sight
+: 18560 - all echo times above this value must be discarded and treated as no object in sight.

 DistanceSensorsUsed
 : `HC-SR04/JSN-SR04T` - enum currently only one possible value